 Pro triathlete and dietician Brooke Brown reached out to us earlier this year when she was doing some research into how to perfect her hydration strategy in her push for a Kona slot.
-She got on so well with our products and approach that she flew over from The Netherlands to meet us and soon she was part of Team PH as our resident Sweat Expert in Holland!
+She got on so well with our products and approach that she flew over from The Netherlands to meet us and soon she was part of Team Precision Fuel & Hydration as our resident Sweat Expert in Holland!

 When she's not Sweat Testing athletes or working on their wider nutrition strategy, she's training for her own races and she recently came 2nd at Ironman Maastricht.
 This weekend she came 6th at Ironman Mont-Tremblant in a tough pro field, only narrowly missing out on Kona.